Miscanthus × giganteus: Yield

 The miscanthus peak yield is reached at the end of summer but harvest is typically delayed until winter or early spring.
-Yield is roughly one third lower at this point because of leaves drop, but the combustion quality is higher (due to lower amounts of moisture and chlorine in the biomass).
+Yield is roughly one third lower at this point because of the shedding of leaves, but the combustion quality is higher (due to lower amounts of moisture and chlorine in the biomass).
 Delayed harvest also allows nitrogen to move back into the rhizome for use by the plant in the following growing season.

 In Europe the peak (autumn) dry mass yield has been measured to roughly 10-40 tonnes/ha/year, depending on location, with a mean peak dry mass yield of 22 tonnes.
 Individual trials show peak yields of 17 tonnes (Denmark), 17–30 tonnes (Germany and Austria), 25 tonnes (The Netherlands), 39 tonnes (Portugal), and 42–49 tonnes (France).
 Individual trials also show delayed (winter/spring) yields of 10 tonnes (Denmark), 11–17 tonnes (UK), 14 tonnes (Spain), 10–20 tonnes (Germany), 16–17 tonnes (The Netherlands), 22 tonnes (Austria), 20–25 tonnes (Italy), 26–30 tonnes (Portugal) and 30 tonnes (France).
 A different trial showed delayed yields of 15 tonnes in Germany.
 Researchers have estimated a mean delayed yield of both 10 tonnes for the UK, and between 10.5 and 15 tonnes for the UK.

 As can be seen, yields are highest in southern Europe; in general 25–30 tonnes under rainfed conditions (if harvest is delayed until winter/spring).
 With irrigation, individual trials in Portugal yielded 36 tonnes, Italy 34–38 tonnes, and Greece 38–44 tonnes.
 Trials in Illinois, USA, yielded 10-15 tonnes/acre.
-Like in Europe, yields increase as you move south.
+Like in Europe, yields increase farther south.

 For biomass in general, yields are expected to be higher in tropical climates than in temperate climates.
-For Miscanthus × giganteus specifically, researchers disagree about the yield potential however.
-Since there are no actual field trials done in the tropics yet, only estimates based on theory is possible.
+For Miscanthus × giganteus specifically, researchers however disagree about the yield potential.
+Since there are no actual field trials done in the tropics yet, only estimates based on theory are possible.
 Some argue that the plant tolerates heat, and that the yield potential is between 60 and 100 dry tonnes per hectare per year.
 Others argue that heat tolerance is low, and subsequently predict low yields.
 There is agreement that other miscanthus genotypes have a high tolerance for heat, e.g. Miscanthus Sinensis.
 Other elephant grass types clearly suited to high temperatures (different napier variants) have been shown to yield up to 80 tonnes per hectare, and commercial napier grass developers advertise yields of roughly 100 dry tonnes per hectare per year, provided there is an adequate amount of rain or irrigation available (100 mm per month).